 In this class we will explore how the Torah system develops us as individuals.
 We will start by exploring how to approach moral questions and move on to other hashkafic discussions that confront us as rational, autonomous individuals.
 The focus of this course is understanding the Torah as a system fashioned to develop human greatness.
-We will explore a variety of philosophical concepts and challenges, making them relevant to daily decisions.
+We will explore a variety of

-Course Material Source sheets will be provided.
+Course MaterialSource sheets will be provided.

-Evaluation: There will be an essay question at the end of each semester.
+There will be an essay question at the end of each semester.